Simple Fudgy Brownies

 Instructions

 - Preheat oven to 400º.
-Line an 8-inch square metal baking pan with nonstick foil.½¼¾
+Line an 8-inch square metal baking pan with nonstick foil.

-- Melt butter and chocolate together in the microwave stopping every 30 seconds to stir.
+- Melt butter and chocolate in the microwave stopping every 30 seconds to stir.
 When almost completely melted, stir until smooth.

-- Stir in sugars, vanilla, and salt.
-Stir in eggs one at a time, followed by the flour.
+- Stir in eggs one at a time, followed by the flour.
 Stir until very smooth, about 1 minute, until the mixture pulls away from the sides of the bowl.
-Spread batter in prepared pan and bake for 20 minutes.

 - Prepare a water bath.
 Pour ice water into a large roasting pan or kitchen sink to a depth of about 1 inch.